top of page

 • Remove nightlights and bright alarm clocks

-• Hang blackout curtains in the bedroom
+• Hang blackout curtains in the bedroom or use an eye mask

-• Be consistent in your sleep routine
+• Be consistent in sleep routine

 Blue Blocking Glasses